Lynda La Plante

 Lynda Joy La Plante, CBE (née Titchmarsh; born 15 March 1943) is an English author, screenwriter and former actress.
 She created and wrote the police procedural television series Prime Suspect.
-In 2024 she was honoured with the Crime Writers' Association of Britain's Diamond Dagger award for her outstanding lifetime's contribution to the crime and mystery fiction genre.
+In 2024, she was honoured with the Crime Writers' Association of Britain's Diamond Dagger award for her outstanding lifetime's contribution to the crime and mystery fiction genre.

 Early life

 Lynda La Plante was born Lynda Joy Titchmarsh on 15 March 1943 in Newton-le-Willows, Lancashire.
 La Plante's older sister Dail was killed in a road accident, at the age of five, before she was born.
-Her younger sister, Gill Titchmarsh is a casting director, and the two have often worked together.
-They also had a brother who was a doctor.
+Her younger sister, Gill Titchmarsh, is a casting director, and the two have often worked together.
+They also had a brother, Michael, who was a doctor.

 Raised in Crosby, Liverpool, La Plante trained for the stage at the Royal Academy of Dramatic Art.
-After finishing her studies, using the stage name Lynda Marchal, she appeared with the Royal Shakespeare Company in a variety of productions, as well as popular television series including Z-Cars, Educating Marmalade, The Sweeney, The Professionals, and Bergerac.
-As an actress she is perhaps best remembered as the hay-fever suffering ghost Tamara Novek in the BBC children's series Rentaghost.
+After finishing her studies, using the stage name Lynda Marchal, she appeared with the Royal Shakespeare Company in a variety of productions, as well as popular television series including Z-Cars, The Doctors, Educating Marmalade, The Sweeney, The Professionals, and Bergerac.
 In 1974, La Plante took her first scriptwriting job on the ITV children's series The Kids from 47A.